[Protosimplex] [Examples and illustrations]

 Projection chain from G(spirit) into space-time R4 (matter)

-A spirit-like process or body in not-material space G4 (x9... x12) is acting as a producer of an idea.
+A spirit-like process or body in not-material space G4 (x9... x12) is acting as a generator of an idea.
 The idea is generated by a projection into the space of ideas I2 (x7, x8).

 On the other hand the actual possibility of implementation depends from reached throughput of the structural drawing into the quantum-mechanical play of probabilities.